GhostOfSarina/sing-box-daily-telegram/README.md

 # Sing-box-daily-telegram
-Sing box with send configuration in the telegram channel every day.This project send sing box configuration to your channel base on schedule.<br />
+Sing box Reality with send configuration in the telegram channel every day.This project send sing box Reality configuration to your channel base on schedule.<br />
 Also you can donate your configuration to Yebekhe Systems.

 # Supported Version
-Ubuntu 22
+Ubuntu 22.04

 # Persian Articles